unibg-seclab/unibg-seclab.github.io/content/publications/2016-10-24-wiscs/index.md

 this adoption could be hampered by possible concerns about data confidentiality, as cloud providers are not trusted to know the content of the data they store.
-Especially when the data are organized in objects, the application of an encryption layer is an interesting solution to this problem, because it o↵ers strong confidentiality guarantees with a limited performance overhead.
+Especially of an encryption layer is an interesting solution to this problem, because it o↵ers strong confidentiality guarantees with a limited performance overhead.
 In a data sharing scenario,